jessesquires/jessesquires.com/about.md

 ---

 I'm a software developer in Oakland, California.
 I'm passionate about mobile computing, open source, and coffee.
-My interests include software design patterns and architecture, cognitive science, moral philosophy, political resistance, avant-garde art, and body modification.
+My interests include software design patterns and architecture, cognitive science, moral philosophy, and avant-garde art.
+I believe in [political resistance](http://crimethinc.com/tce/).
+I enjoy barefoot trail running and body modification.
 I like my coffee like my metal &mdash; **black**.
-When I'm not programming, writing, or running, you can find me at hardcore and metal shows in the Bay Area.
+When I'm not working or running, you can find me at punk, hardcore, and metal shows in the Bay Area.

 <h2 class="text-center">🤘 💻 📱 ☕ ✊</h2>
 <hr>